liip/LiipImagineBundle/Resources/doc/filters.rst

 Custom filters
 --------------

-You can easily define your own, custom filters to perform any image transformation operations required.
-Creating a custom filter begins by creating a class that implements the following interface:
+You can write your own filters to perform any image transformation operations.
+Custom filters need to implement the filter ``LoaderInterface`` (not to be confused with the data loader interface in the ``Liip\ImagineBundle\Binary\Loader`` namespace):

 .. code-block:: php